Bier & Bach & Brahms

 Director, Colorado Repertory Singers

-Jennifer DeDominici was a soloist in the Schubert Magnificat with the Denver...
+Jennifer DeDominici was a Denver Philharmonic soloist in Schubert Magnificat...

-Jennifer DeDominici was a soloist in the Schubert Magnificat with the Denver Philharmonic in 2017 and is thrilled to be back!
+Jennifer DeDominici was a Denver Philharmonic soloist in Schubert Magnificat in 2017 and Mozart’s Great Mass in C Minor in 2018 and is thrilled to be back!
 Some favorite opera roles: Dorabella (Così fan tutte), Carmen, 2nd Lady (Die Zauberflöte), Siebel (Faust), 3rd Secretary (Nixon in China), and Hänsel, Guinevere (Camelot), Mary Poppins, Judy (9 to 5), Nellie Forbush (South Pacific), Maria (The Sound of Music), Petra (A Little Night Music), and Aldonza (Man of La Mancha).
 Jennifer has sung with the Milwaukee Symphony, North Carolina Symphony, Cleveland Pops, National Repertory Orchestra, Fresno Philharmonic, Colorado Springs Philharmonic, Arapahoe Philharmonic and Chamber Orchestra of the Springs.
 She was an Apprentice Artist at the Santa Fe Opera and at Anchorage Opera and has performed at Intermountain Opera, Indianapolis Opera, San Diego Opera, Central City Opera, Piedmont Opera and Opera Colorado.

 Read Full bio